Search Results :

 • In General Settings tab, enter App Name and click on Next button.

-Single Sign On URL Enter ACS (AssertionConsumerService) URL from the Service Provider metadata tab of the module.
+Single Sign On URL ACS (AssertionConsumerService) URL from the Service Provider Metadata tab of the Plugin

-Audience URI (SP Entity ID) Enter SP Entity ID / Issuer from the Service Provider Metadata tab of the module.
+Audience URL(SP Entity ID) SP Entity ID / Issuer from the Service Provider Metadata tab of the Plugin

 • Configure Group Attribute Statements (Optional) and click on Next button.